NeuraiProject/neurai-rpc/neurai_methods.md

 root_name must be an asset you own.
 An asset will be created for each element of asset_tags.
 If provided ipfs_hashes must be the same length as asset_tags.
-Five (5) RVN will be burned for each asset created.
+Five (5) XNA will be burned for each asset created.

 Arguments:
 1. "root_name"             (string, required) name of the asset the unique asset(s) are being issued under
 2. "asset_tags"            (array, required) the unique tag for each asset which is to be issued
 3. "ipfs_hashes"           (array, optional) ipfs hashes or txid hashes corresponding to each supplied tag (should be same size as "asset_tags")
 4. "to_address"            (string, optional, default=""), address assets will be sent to, if it is empty, address will be generated for you
-5. "change_address"        (string, optional, default=""), address the the rvn change will be sent to, if it is empty, change address will be generated for you
+5. "change_address"        (string, optional, default=""), address the the xna change will be sent to, if it is empty, change address will be generated for you

 Result:
 "txid"                     (string) The transaction id